madfish-solutions/templewallet-mobile/docs/developer/Selectors(Test-id) style.md

 Selectors style:

-1) The file with selectors should have name: 'fileName'.selectors.ts
+1) The file with selectors should have name: 'pageName'.selectors.ts

 Example:  Settings.selectors.ts